 In addition to knedliky, svíčková is often served with a slice of lemon, cranberry sauce and sometimes whipped cream.
 While all of these additions are optional, I almost always make the cranberry sauce to go with it.
 The acidity really lightens up the rich dish and a good cranberry sauce can be quickly whipped up on the stovetop with just frozen cranberries, water, orange juice and sugar!

-And if you’re looking for more Czech-inspired recipes, definitely check out our blueberry and cream cheese kolaches for a delicious breakfast or unwind with a becherovka bramble: a refreshing cocktail made with our favorite Czech liqueur!
+And if you’re looking for more Czech-inspired recipes, definitely check out our blueberry and cream cheese kolaches or buchty for a delicious breakfast or unwind with a becherovka bramble: a refreshing cocktail made with our favorite Czech liqueur!

 - sirloin 1.5 lbs (700 g)